Markorito/Weo-Water--NLP-Project/README.md

 ## Building an NLP tool to Improve Natural Disaster and Water Resource Management

-So far, the team has self-organized into the following tasks:
+So far, I have segmented the project into the following tasks:

 - **Task 1:** Scraping Twitter Data
 - **Task 2:** NLP modeling